reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 The consensus network is ETH.
 Your role is buyer.
 Paste contract info:
-0xABC
+"0x222B06043f1878C427A61176750986aadf073bF6"
 Your balance is 1000 ETH.
-Do you want to purchase wisdom for 5 ETH? y
+Do you want to purchase wisdom for 5 ETH (y/n)? y
 You paid 5 ETH to the contract.
 The contract paid 5 ETH to the seller.
-Your new wisdom is "Scatter sunshine."
+Your new wisdom is "The best things in life are free."
-Your balance is 994.9996 ETH.
+Your balance is 994.9997 ETH.
 ```

 Be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/) first.

+# Overview

+The following video illustrates the stages of Reach DApp development and deployment:

 # Clone the repository